 Now, on a bad day, it enrages me when people privilege their feelings as if no one else has them.
 I still have big feelings, thank G-d, but have learned to live with them as I might a friend or child who needs care-taking, not indulging.
 This is what being an indigo grownup means.
 And during this eclipse season, I have been learning to channel this sadness (joy too) into my work rather than allowing it to isolate me.

 Today I was writing in the Magic Chair.
 It was morning, when my brain battery runs best and when I usually do not run into night-owl Mr. Everybody who does not love me as I only now am learning to not love him.

 I was sitting pretty in 1966 Massachusetts with earbuds feeding me Bob Dylan’s Blood on the Tracks, a weird choice as my characters hated it, when I heard someone holler Rosperson.
 The name was an echo from my past, so it took a while for it to register.
 When it did, I saw Mr. E’s ten-speed halfway down the street, the ugly shirt I’d once found endearing already a blur.
 There went a man to whom I’d offered my heart almost exactly twelve months ago and who’d cried when I’d done so.
-A gentle rejection, I’d thought, but it turned out to a self-indulgence, really.
-We’d held each other’s hand through a very hard year for both of us, and then he’d not even waited for me to look up.
+A gentle rejection, I’d thought, but his self-indulgence, really.
+We’d held each other’s hand through a very hard year for both of us, and then he’d not waited for me to look up.
 Why?
 Because I’d burdened him with my love?

 Rosperson is the name men use when they wish to emphasize their lack of sexual interest in me.
 This goes all the way to high school, when Seth Mnookin would holler it from his father’s Mercedes as I’d trudge out of my ice cream-scooping job in a Pepto-Bismol uniform.